danielzayas/SWE-smith/docs/guides/pr_mirroring.md

 ### get_tasks_pipeline

-We leverage the [get_tasks_pipeline.py](https://github.com/SWE-bench/SWE-bench/blob/main/swebench/collect/get_tasks_pipeline.py) command from SWE-bench.
-It uses a Large Language Model (LLM) to **reverse** the changes introduced by the PR, effectively re-introducing the bug into the modern codebase.
-Per PR, we ask an LM to revert the PR's changes file by file.
+We leverage the [get_tasks_pipeline.py](https://github.com/SWE-bench/SWE-bench/blob/main/swebench/collect/get_tasks_pipeline.py) command from SWE-bench to collect cadidate task instances.

 A pull request is considered a candidate if: